 Nenets belongs to the Samoyedic branch of the Finno-Ugric languages.
-It is spoken by about 27,000 people in Siberia, particularly in the Nenets, Yamalo-Nenets, and Taymyr Autonomous Okrugs, in the Komi Republic, and in the eastern parts of Murmansk Oblast on the Kola peninsula.
+It is spoken by about 27,000 people in Siberia, particularly in the Nenets, Yamalo-Nenets, and Taymyr Autonomous Okrugs, in the Komi Republic, and in the eastern parts of Murmansk Oblast on the Kola peninsula in the Russian Federation.

 There are two main dialects of Nenets: Tundra Nenets and Forest Nenets, and there is only limited mutual intelligibility between them.
 About 95% of Nenets speakers speak Tundra Nenets.

 Nenets first appeared in written form in the 1830s in religious texts published by Venyamin Smirnov, an archimandrite or superior bishop in the Eastern Orthodox church.
 Before that, the Nenets used various pictographic symbols called "tamga" to mark property.
 In 1931, a standard, Latin-based orthography was established.
 That was abandoned when the Cyrillic alphabet was adopted in 1937

 Some of the information on this page was provided by Wolfram Siegel and 이윤호